synfinatic/aws-sso-cli/docs/config.md

 ## AccountPrimaryTag

-When selecting a role, if you first select by role name (via the `Role` tag) yo will be presented with a list of matching ARNs to select.
+When selecting a role, if you first select by role name (via the `Role` tag) you will be presented with a list of matching ARNs to select.
 The `AccountPrimaryTag` automatically includes another tag name and value as the description to aid in role selection.
 By default the following tags are